Tinkerforge/doc/en/source/index.rst

 Software
 ********

-The software includes service and test programs, the API to interact with Bricks and Bricklets as well as their firmwares and plugins:
+The software includes service and test programs, the API bindings to interact with Bricks and Bricklets as well as their firmwares and plugins:

 * :ref:`brickd`
 * :ref:`brickv`